MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/governance-how-to.md

 ## Licensing Azure

-Before we begin designing our governance model, it's important to understand how Azure is licensed because the associated administrative accounts have the highest level of access to your Azure resources.
-These administrative accounts form the basis of our governance model.
+Before we begin designing our governance model, it's important to understand how Azure is licensed.
+This is because the administrative accounts associated with your Azure license have the highest level of access to all of your Azure resources.
+These administrative accounts form the basis of your governance model.

 > [!NOTE]
 > If your organization has an existing [Microsoft Enterprise Agreement](https://www.microsoft.com/licensing/licensing-programs/enterprise.aspx) that does not include Azure, Azure can be added by making an upfront monetary commitment.
 See [licensing Azure for the enterprise](https://azure.microsoft.com/pricing/enterprise-agreement/) for more information.